Fireco GDPR Policy

-Fireco is not part of a multinational corporation who share your data with offices around the globe.
+Fireco are not part of a multinational corporation who share your data with offices around the globe.
 We have an office in Hove and that’s where the vast majority of your data will be processed.

 When you have dealings with Fireco or most other companies, your online activities may be recorded on various analytics platforms.
 You can find out how we use this data on our Cookies page.
 During this process, your personal details are not used.
-Fireco, Google and other analytics partners Fireco use do not process information that can be used to identify you as an individual.
+Fireco, Google, and other analytics partners do not process information that can be used to identify you as an individual.
 Fireco does not use your browsing history to target adverts at you as you use the internet.

-You have the right to opt out of communications from Fireco at any time.
+You have the right to opt-out of communications from Fireco at any time.
 Our emails must always provide you with a way to unsubscribe.
 If you have received a call and ask not to be contacted again, Fireco must respect these wishes and have processes in place to ensure that your personal information is not used to contact you.